Spinach didn't cause this man's 'Popeye' arm

 "A physical examination revealed an obvious deformity in the anterior mid-upper arm that became more pronounced during elbow flexion," when the joint bends, Yoshida wrote in the Journal.
 "Magnetic resonance imaging (MRI) of the shoulder revealed a complete rupture of the long head of the biceps tendon."

-Dr. Elizabeth Maskin, an orthopedic surgeon at Brigham and Women's Hospital in Boston, estimates that she sees "Popeye" sign at least once a week at her busy sports medicine practice.
+Dr. Elizabeth Matzkin, an orthopedic surgeon at Brigham and Women's Hospital in Boston, estimates that she sees "Popeye" sign at least once a week at her busy sports medicine practice.

 "Most people come in because they went to lift something heavy and they hear and feel a pop in their upper arm, and they feel pain in their biceps," she said.
 "But what usually worries them more is the next day, they have a lot of bruising in that area."

-Maskin, who is also a spokeswoman for the American Academy of Orthopaedic Surgeons, explained that there are two heads of the proximal biceps tendon, and the long head ruptures far more frequently than the short head.
+Matzkin, who is also a spokeswoman for the American Academy of Orthopaedic Surgeons, explained that there are two heads of the proximal biceps tendon, and the long head ruptures far more frequently than the short head.

 "The proximal tendon is like a rope," she said.
 "Over time and with use, you can fray and wear down the rope."

 It's no surprise, then, that "Popeye" sign is usually seen in people 55 and older, though some serious tennis players and golfers may experience a biceps tendon tear at a younger age.
-When those athletes are in pain, Maskin said, sometimes a rupture "may actually ease their pain, and they may feel even better."
+When those athletes are in pain, Matzkin said, sometimes a rupture "may actually ease their pain, and they may feel even better."
 Because the biceps muscle is connected to the shoulder by two tendons, losing one connection does not typically result in a significant loss of strength.

 "Occasionally, patients will need physical therapy," she said, "but by the time they come back in four to six weeks, they're feeling better."

-Note: Correction: This story has been revised to correct the spelling of Dr. Matzkin's name.